GenomicsMachineLearning/gml-teaching-2026/pre-course/README.md

   language and the notebook interface makes the analysis steps much easier to follow.

-## Theme 000 - Single-Cell RNA-seq Data Analysis (Optional reading)
+## Theme 000 - Single-Cell RNA-seq Data Analysis (Optional reading, not included in the classes)

 Expected background: